mjcollin/sql-nhcdata-lesson/_episodes/03-sql-joins-aliases.md

 >
 > Have a look at the following questions; these questions are written in plain English.
 Can you translate them to *SQL queries* and give a suitable answer?
 >
-> 1. How many plots from each type are there?
+> 1. How many localities from each type are there?
 >
 > 2. How many specimens are of each sex are there for each year?
 >